testpress/android-player-sdk/docs/SETUP.md

 ## Troubleshooting

-- Ensure your project's `compileSdkVersion` and `targetSdkVersion` are set to API level 21 or higher
+- Ensure your project's `compileSdkVersion` and `targetSdkVersion` are set to API level 33 or higher
 - If you encounter build issues, try cleaning and rebuilding the project
 - Check that all required dependencies are properly resolved
 - Verify that your Gradle and AGP versions match the requirements above
-- **Important**: Ensure you're using Java 17 or higher (older versions will not work with this setup)
-- If using a different Gradle version, update `gradle-wrapper.properties` accordingly
-- **Gradle Upgrade**: The project works with Gradle 7.4 by default, but you can upgrade to Gradle 8.x if needed (requires Java 17+ for Gradle 8.x)
+- **Gradle Version**: The project uses Gradle 8.7 by default, which requires Java 17 or higher to run.
 - Check your JAVA_HOME environment variable points to a JDK 17+ installation.